DIY Fabric Wrapped Monogram

 IMG_7338

-The final touch was inserting some small rocks between fabric loops to let the monogram stand.
 The problem was that the monogram was really light and the flowers were making it fall.
 The easiest way to fix that was adding weight to the back.

 There you go!
-A cute, girly and easy to make fabric wrapped monogram for your girl’s bedroom!
+A cute, girly and easy-to-make fabric wrapped letters for your girlโ€™s bedroom!

 Hope you enjoyed this tutorial and try to make one!
 Leave me your thoughts in comments!